JonathanSKent/NEAT/Data/README.txt

 * ENBlocks are .txts containing the blocks of data pulled using the keys from ENKeys.
 I have included only N = 3, 4 as 5 and 6 are rather large.

+* ENTrain are .txts containing the percentage changes day-to-day for 30 business days, and then the total percentage change for the next week.